Western Odisha: Natural resources

 The Western Odisha region is rich with minerals.
 Iron ore is available in plenty at Tensa and Barsuan in Sundargarh district, bauxite is available at Gandhamardan in Bargarh district, and coal is available in Himgir in Sundargarh district and Rampur in Jharsuguda district.
 Dolomite is available at Dubulabera and Kangorama in Sambalpur district and Lephripada in Sundargarh district.
 Graphite is available at Patnagarh and Titilagarh in Balangir district.
 Manganese ore is available in Balangir district.
-Fireclay is available at Belpahar in Jharsuguda district, Gandawara in Sambalpur district, and some places of Sundargarh district.
+Fireclay is available at Belpahar in Jharsuguda district, Gandawara in Sambalpur district, and some places in Sundargarh district.